deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 [Chess](https://webxdc.org/apps/#arcanecircle-chess) can cause a system-level notification between app users aka "it's your turn", and the calendar can notify about "your chat partner added a new meeting date".
-Webxdc apps re-use the existing push notification machinery of their host messengers without having to interact with Google or Apple compliance buereaucracy.
+Webxdc apps re-use the existing push notification machinery of their host messengers without having to scream at Google or Apple compliance buereaucracy.
 For webxdc apps to "notify" users they need to specify a list of *identities* when [sending application updates](https://webxdc.org/docs/spec/sendUpdate.html).
 The [`webxdc.selfAddr` spec](https://webxdc.org/docs/spec/selfAddr_and_selfName.html#selfaddr)